tpareek18/DiscordBot/README.md

 To setup, all you need to do is clone this repository and run the bot.py file locally whenever using the bot.

 ## Requirements:
-1. Your own Discord Bot Token when creating the bot.
-Add the Bot to server of your choice.
+1. You need to copy your own Discord Bot Token when creating the bot and add the token to a separate file called **BOT_TOKEN.txt**.
-2. Rapid API Key which is free of charge.
-Can be done at https://rapidapi.com/
+2. You need to get a Rapid API Key which is free of charge and can be done at https://rapidapi.com/.
+Then create a file called **RAPIDAPI_KEY.txt** and add your key there.
 3. Subscription to the Basic plan of the APIs below which are also free of charge.
 - https://rapidapi.com/gofitech/api/nlp-translation/pricing
 - https://rapidapi.com/weatherapi/api/weatherapi-com/pricing